Hosterra/whmcs-gandi/CONTRIBUTING.md

 If you know how to fix the bug or implement your new feature, please open an issue first to discuss it before submitting a pull request - unless it is a small fix (in which case you can do so directly).

+## Translating Gandi Registrar for WHMCS in your language

+To start to translate the Gandi Registrar for WHMCS interface in your language, just use the `english.php` file located in `/resources/lang/` directory as a "template"…

+While your translation is completed, make a Pull Request, so it can be included in the next release.

 > ### _Community_
 > _Discussions about Gandi Registrar for WHMCS take place on this repository's [discussions](https://github.com/Hosterra/whmcs-gandi/discussions) section.
 Anybody is welcome to join these conversations._
 >